2016 Gartner Magic Quadrant for Enterprise Integration Platform as a Service (iPaaS): Key Takeaways

 Gartner recently released the 2016 version of their Magic Quadrant for Enterprise Integration Platforms as a Service (iPaaS). iPaaS tools are cloud-based and provide platform support to application and Data Integration projects that involve a combination of cloud and on-premise data sources.
 According to Gartner, iPaaS will be the integration platform of choice for new integration projects in the very near future, and from an annual revenue perspective, will leave traditional application integration suites in the dust.

-Gartner sees this trend developing as a result of challenges that application managers are facing when integrating hybrid application portfolios, making it more difficult for them to provide easy access to the data that lies within business systems.
+The expansion in popularity of iPaaS tools is evident by the fact that the market exploded in 2015, exceeding $400 million, good for a growth rate of more than 50 percent as a whole.
+Some of the top solution providers even saw their revenues grow by triple digits.
 Though iPaas is considered the ‘Data Integration of the future’, it is possible that adoption will be hampered by a lack of standards and skills, incomplete offerings and the trouble that organizations may have federating it with legacy on-premise tools.
 In addition, there are sure to be security and privacy concerns with iPaaS just like there are with every other cloud-based solution offering.

 This year’s report features 17 vendors, up from 16 in 2014.
 Gartner adjusts its inclusion criteria as markets evolve.
 As a result, solution providers are added and dropped from time to time.
 Four new providers were added in 2016, including Actian, DBSync, Oracle and Scribe Software.
 These four vendors’ offerings and commercial operations have evolved to a point where they have collected the minimum number of paid clients to meet the criteria.
 On the opposite side of the coin, Gartner has decided to drop Cloud Elements, Flowgear and Fujitsu, three vendors that were included in the 2015 report.

 Gartner has named five visionaries in this report, headlined by four of the biggest technology companies in the world: Oracle, SAP, IBM and Microsoft.
 These vendors have their tentacles in almost every sector of enterprise technology, with these providers being commonly included in many of Gartner’s other Magic Quadrant reports.
 The lone outcast of the group is Celigo, an integration vendor that entered the iPaaS market in 2008.
-Celigo offers ease of use and attention to non-specialists in integration, with customers rating the company as above average for commericial support, reliability and professional services.
+Celigo offers ease of use and attention to non-specialists in integration, with customers rating the company as above average for commercial support, reliability and professional services.